|

 It's the same kind of misinformation that motivates African villagers to attack aid workers or ignore proper outbreak protocols.
 Just silliness.

+I'm just waiting for the Ebola Mutation part of the discussion.
 Do enlighten us.
 I didn't mean to interrupt.

 Bahamut.Kara